 “There are opportunities in our network space, opportunities in anything IT-related, and opportunities in our enterprise sales, whether it’s in product development (or other areas).
 So this is really a great pool of talent and talent pipeline, and not to mention, AWS is also a strong partner of ours.
 Working together and deepening that partnership is absolutely a good direction to go,” said Chia.

 “We are ready to get started working closely with AWS and Lithan.
 Note that we are going to be partners with you from the get-go.
-So you won’t just be a beneficiary of the training and of the candidates, but we are here to also work with you to shape this programme, to take it up a few notches as every cohort improves,” she added.
+So you won’t just be a beneficiary of the training and of the candidates, but we are here to also work with you to shape this program, to take it up a few notches as every cohort improves,” she added.

 For Christie Dao, Director of Capability & Organisation Optimisation at Geco Asia, the training aspect will bring a lot of value to their company, given that they are also experiencing a talent crunch.

 “We have so much demand, but we cannot find candidates.
-So we came up with our own internal upskilling programme for us to meet projects.
+So we came up with our own internal upskilling program for us to meet projects.
 But we’re not a training company, nor are we Amazon.
 So I am really glad that the two of them are joining forces to drive this forward,” said Dao.

 “Cloud roles have accounted for some 40% of our hiring at GECO to date.
 Currently, we have 45 cloud roles to fill by August,” she added.